The Secretary of State was asked—

 NHS Improvement has a number of retention schemes in place, for GPs and for nurses, to look at why some people are leaving.
 The interim plan being developed by Baroness Harding has an employer of excellence work stream, which will report on a number of potential issues.

-May I just take a moment, on behalf of the Opposition Front Bench, to thank the hon.
+May I just take a moment, on behalf of the Opposition Front Bench team, to thank the hon.
 Member for Winchester (Steve Brine) for all his work?
 We found him a decent, fair-minded Minister, and I wish to pass on my personal thanks for the work that he did on the children of alcoholics agenda.

 We have 100,000 vacancies across the NHS.
 The Brexit mess means that we have fewer EU nurses and health visitors.
 Across the NHS, voluntary resignations are up 55% since 2011, and the professional development budgets have been cut by £250 million.
 Does the Minister agree that for Dido Harding’s review to be taken seriously, those cuts to continuing professional development must be reversed?